 When internal employees shift roles, they may be joining a new team, working for a new manager and perhaps even experiencing new aspects of the culture.
 Like onboarding new hires, intraboarding often includes new paperwork, training, new system access and equipment, and new performance milestones.

 Automating the intraboarding steps will almost certainly guarantee a smooth transition for internal staff.

 Considered by some as onboarding in reverse, employee separations can sometimes be a difficult time requiring discretion and planning.
 Automated workflows minimise the need for multiple handling of sensitive information and ensure a smooth and dignified exit for the outgoing employee.
 Sample offboarding tasks include:

 - processing employee termination documents

 - return of keys, security passes and company property

 Lombardie, Mollie.
 Onboarding 2011 : The Path to Productivity

 Want to make sure your onboarding system has full automation capabilities?
-Download the Easy Guide to Selecting an Employee System for a comprehensive overview of the ‘non-negotiables’ your organisation needs.
+Download the Easy Guide to Selecting an Onboarding System for a comprehensive overview of the ‘non-negotiables’ your organisation needs.